torkiljohnsen/swipe/readme.md

 # Swipeable jQuery plugin

-An attempt at an implementation the mobile navigation pattern that can be seen in for instance the [Path app](https://path.com/), but with fallbacks for non-touch and non-JS devices.
+An attempt at an implementation the mobile navigation pattern that can be seen in for instance the [Path app](https://path.com/).
+Swipeable is for use on responsive websites, so unlike a native app it has (or rather, will have) fallbacks for non-touch and non-JS devices.

 ## Background